 Each year, almost 328,000 motor vehicle accidents involve a drowsy driver.

-Drowsy driving is dangerous and can lead to serious accidents.
+and can lead to serious accidents.
 A recent study by AAA Foundation for Traffic Safety presents startling facts about drowsy driving.
 Researchers studied 14,268 motor vehicle accidents and drowsy driving was a factor in 6 percent of car crashes.
 The study also revealed that drowsy driving was a factor in 7 percent of car crashes that caused injuries and in 13 percent of fatal car crashes.
 Each year, almost 328,000 motor vehicle accidents involve a drowsy driver.

 Signs of Drowsy Driving